-The City Shaping Priority is about continuing the transformation of Newcastle towards increased economic diversification and improved amenities.
+The City Shaping Priority is about continuing the transformation of Newcastle towards increased economic diversification and improved amenities that stand as indicators of economic success.

 Newcastle has emerged as Australia's leading post-industrial Gateway City.
 It is managing a transition from a heavy industrial past to a more diverse and innovative knowledge and services-led economy, while still retaining strengths from its industrial capability, such as engineering and manufacturing skills.
 This positions Newcastle effectively to leverage growth sectors of the new economy.